megsssss/Digital_OOH/README.md

 ---

-## Advertiser Campaigns — Why These 8
+## Advertiser Campaigns -Why These 8

 These are real brands running real OOH campaigns in India right now (as of early 2025), chosen to show the range of sectors that use OOH: